-An education at Stockport Grammar School can make an enormous difference to a child’s life and future prospects.
+An education at Stockport Grammar School can make an enormous difference to a child’s life and future prospects:

 If the Bursary Scheme was not in place, I would simply not have had the opportunity to attend SGS.
 I would have missed out on numerous experiences; a field trip to Anglesey, an incredible Alpine mountaineering expedition, playing hockey for the senior team, captaining the swimming team, playing the flute in school bands and taking part in so many other extracurricular activities.
-The high quality teaching also enabled me to fulfil my potential and gain a place at Birmingham Medical School.
+The high-quality teaching also enabled me to fulfil my potential and gain a place at Birmingham Medical School.

 Emily Dove (OS 2010)

-How you can help
+How you can donate

 Giving regularly through a standing order on a monthly or annual basis is a simple and valuable way of making your donation and can help make smaller amounts add to a significant gift over time.